 Unsolicited Offers for Trademark-Related Services in the United States

-Brand owners beware!
-If you have ever filed a trademark application with your country’s trademark office, it is likely that you will be the target of companies that attempt to confuse brand owners into paying unnecessary fees.
+Brand owners, beware!
+If you have ever filed a trademark application with your country’s trademark office, it is likely that you will be the target of companies that attempt to confuse applicants into paying unnecessary fees.

 Trademark filings are a matter of public record.
 Thus, anyone with an Internet connection and a minimal amount of training has access to the particulars of trademark applications and registrations.
 As a result, some companies try to trick trademark filers into paying fees for unnecessary services.

 This is how the trick works.
-Armed with your trademark, name, and address and similar information for thousands of other trademark owners, these companies mass mail a very official-looking form requesting the payment of fees (usually an odd amount, such as $587.00) to “publish” or “register” your trademark.
-The services offered by these companies often are unnecessary and duplicate what the USPTO does for free.
-In other situations, the mailing may offer what might otherwise be a legitimate service (e.g., a trademark watch service), but may be intended to confuse the trademark owner into believing that the service is offered by an official government agency (e.g., by using a name, such as “USTPA,” that sounds like an official governmental body).
+Armed with your trademark, name, and address and similar information for thousands of other trademark owners, these companies mass-mail or email an official-looking form requesting the payment of fees (usually an odd amount, such as $587.00) to “publish” or “register” your trademark.
+The services they offer often are unnecessary or duplicate the services provided by the government trademark office.
+In other situations, the mailing may offer what might otherwise be a legitimate service (e.g., a trademark watch service), but under false pretenses (e.g., by using a name, such as “USTPA,” that sounds like an official government agency).

-How do I know what notices are legitimate?
+How do I know which notices are legitimate?